 I am a self-taught artist, having spent an awful lot of my life pursuing an engineering career prior to taking the leap into the art world.

 Splitting my time between two-dimensional visual art and 3D functional ceramics is a nice balance.

 I am working mainly with a porcelainous stoneware from Medicine Hat, making both functional and art pieces and have recently added a darker, richer clay to my studio.

 I mix all my own glazes and fire my work in my electric kilns.

 When I'm not at my wheel or my glazing table, I can be found drawing or painting.
-I work in watercolours, chalk pastels, and most recently acrylics, depending largely on the subject matter.
+I work in watercolours, chalk pastels, and acrylics, depending largely on the subject matter.